CC-lee/proxylistenerjs/README.md

         - isCanCover:`boolean` (default value: true) —  whether the listener can be covered, if not,   error function will execute when the listener is being covered.
         - errFunc: `function` — a function for throwing error when `isCanCover`'s  value is false.

-    - funcListenSet: `object` — settings for  the listener's  reaction when
+    - funcListenSet: `object` — settings for  the listener's  reaction when function type properties execute.

       - sub options:
         - listenOn: `boolean` (default value: false)